nomadhaun/odin-recipes/README.md

 ## PROJECT
-Create a recipes website and pushing to GitHub
+A small recipes website to get acquainted with Git & GitHub and basic HTML structure.
 ## SKILLS
 ### Git
 - Create a git repository on GitHub.com